abadid/cmsc424-spring2023/project4/README.md

 ### 1. Table Iterators

-In the `table` directory, fill in the classes `Table#RIDPageIterator` and `Table#RIDBlockIterator`.
+In the `table` directory, fill in the class `Table#RIDPageIterator`.
 The tests in `TestTable` should pass once this is complete.

-**Hint:** To fill in these two iterators, you can start from reading the description of storage format and bitmap in [Table.java#L22-L95](https://github.com/abadid/cmsc424-spring2019/blob/77c6580914f913b5c4e7684cf31210f2cef89548/project5/src/main/java/edu/umd/cs424/database/table/Table.java#L22-L95).
+**Hint:** To fill in this iterator, you can start from reading the description of storage format and bitmap at the beginning of the Table class (line 21) in Table.java.

-*Note on testing*: If you wish to write your own tests on `Table#RIDBlockIterator`, be careful with using the `Iterator<Page> block, int maxPages` constructor: you have to get a new `Iterator<Page>` if you want to recreate the iterator in the same test.

 ### 2. Nested Loops Joins

-There are three types of join algorithms in the codebase (See section 12.5.2 of the textbook):
+There are three types of join algorithms in the codebase (See section 15.5.2 of the textbook):

 - SNLJ: Simple Nested Loop Join
 - BNLJ: Block Nested Loop Join